-Acquired Immunodeficiency Syndrome (AIDS) was first clinically observed in 1981 and was categorized as a group of diseases stemming from major disruption and weakening of the body’s immune system.
-Developing as a result of contracting Human Immunodeficiency Virus (HIV), AIDS is also known a “wasting syndrome,” where symptoms include but are not limited to nausea, loss of appetite, severe neuropathy, fatigue, and depression.
+First clinically observed in 1981, Acquired Immunodeficiency Syndrome (AIDS) categorizes a group of diseases stemming from major disruption and weakening of the body’s immune system.
+Developing as a result of contracting Human Immunodeficiency Virus (HIV), AIDS is also known a “wasting syndrome” where symptoms include but not limited to nausea, loss of appetite, severe neuropathy, fatigue, and depression.

-The common regimen for these symptoms are vigorous pharmaceutical treatments, which come with crippling side effects of their own.
-In 2007, the journal AIDS Care: Psychological and Socio-Medical Aspects of AIDS/HIV reported that up to 60 percent of patients use medical cannabis without a physician’s recommendation because of how beneficial it is in the treatment of symptoms.
+The common regimen for these symptoms are vigorous pharmaceutical treatments.
+These treatments come with crippling side effects of their own.
+In 2007, the journal AIDS Care: Psychological and Socio-Medical Aspects of AIDS/HIV reported that up to 60% of patients use medical cannabis without a physician’s recommendation because of how beneficial it is in the treatment of symptoms.

-The benefits of medicinal cannabis in the treatment of HIV/AIDS must not be overlooked.
-The immediate stimulation of appetite helps fight the common loss of hunger from the effects of substantial pharmaceutical regimens, making it no surprise that many patients supplement with medicinal cannabis therapy.
+The immediate stimulation of appetite helps fight the common loss of hunger from the effects of substantial pharmaceutical regimens.
+Many patients supplement with medicinal cannabis therapy.
 This fights unintentional weight loss in patients, otherwise known as Cachexia.